 This method of making money online is very popular as the barrier to entry is low.
 For me, I have not looked too much into this as I am not keen on the business model myself.

 After checking into my hotel, which was a budget one around Sukhumvit road, I went straight to Emporium for some shopping – I know, I just can’t stop and as the “Handbrake” isn’t with me, there was nothing to stop me.

 Shopping addiction satisfied, I headed to a “cultural” place for food – Hooters!
 Yes hardly fine dining but easy to grab something to eat, whilst chilling out with Jack and coke enjoying the sights.

-After that I visited a favourite eating spot of mine and then had an amazingly relaxing hour foot massage before heading back to the hotel.
+After that, I visited a favorite eating spot of mine and then had an amazingly relaxing hour foot massage before heading back to the hotel.
 Despite being a bit tired from traveling I was excited to be heading to Chiang Mai in the morning.

 Arriving in Chiang Mai for the SEO Conference

 I arrived in Chiang Mai on Tuesday afternoon and was soon at my hotel near to Tae Pae Gate (De Chai Deco in Tae Pae, Soi 5).
-This location is popular with back packers and holiday makers alike, although it’s not quite as trendy as Nimmanhaemin, but it is close to the conference hotel Le Meriden and the Chiang Mai Night Bazaar which is truly brilliant.
+This location is popular with backpackers and holidaymakers alike, although it’s not quite as trendy as Nimmanhaemin, it is close to the conference hotel Le Meriden and the Chiang Mai Night Bazaar which is truly brilliant.